utpetroleum/PyBer_Analysis/README.md

 ### Provide three business recommendations to the CEO for addressing any disparities among the city types:
 - Rural area had the least amount of rides due to low amount of drivers, the CEO should incentivize more people to become drivers in rural and suburban area.
-- To increase the amount of total fares in rural and suburban area, the CEO should incentivize more people to become drivers, which would result in more fares.
+- To increase the amount of total fares in rural and suburban area, the CEO should incentivize more people to become drivers, which would result in more rides and more fares.
 - The average fare per ride was the least in urban area, the CEO should increase the fare for a ride to generate more revenue in urban area.
 - The average fare per driver was the least in urban area, the CEO should increase the fare for a ride, and it would increase the average fare per driver.